aokid-bird/coronatus_speciation/README.md

 5. Put your adapter sequence fasta in `data/adapters`.
 Please refer to `templates/data/adapters` for an example.

 ## Step 4: Set up your own config files
 The config file is the most important part of the analysis where you define specific parameters for each analysis.
 Put your config files in config/XXX.yaml.
 Please refer to templates/config for an example.
-The `config/defaults_cluster.yaml` or `config/defaults_local.yaml` will guide you to make your own.
+The `templates/config/defaults_cluster.yaml` or `templates/config/defaults_local.yaml` will guide you to make your own.
+- Once you make your own config, put them under `config/`.
 - Create your own config file for each specific tasks and runs.
 Please make separate config files when you want to change parameters, change population definitions, etc. Then, set different names to `config.output_prefix` whose unique directory will be created under `results/ANALYSISNAME/OUTPUT_PREFIX`.
 - The pipeline is still under development, and therefore, flexibility is still low.
 In the future, you may choose which analyses you want to do by turning "enabled: true" on.
 In the present version, however, you may need to go through all or most of the analyses.